Home

 The early salvage ethnologists justified their dubious collecting activities by pointing to a decline of the importance that totem poles and their legends had to the indigenous communities.
 While the world's greatest museums were keen to acquire totem poles before they "disappeared," no attempt was made to preserve and display the poles within the native communities.

 Despite its enormous losses, Haida culture has resurged.
-Many heritage objects have been repatriated along with ancestral remains.
-See: Skidegate Repatriation Committee.
+Many heritage objects have been repatriated along with ancestral remains by the Skidegate Repatriation Committee.
 In 2001, six new totem poles representing ancestral villages and clans were raised at QAY'LLNAGAAY near Skidegate on Haida Gwaii.
-Six years later, on 22 January 2007, the new centre of Haida culture opened (left): Haida Heritage Centre.
+Six years later, on 22 January 2007, the new centre of Haida culture and heritage opened (left).

 "The Haida perspective recognizes that identity, culture, history and the very meaning of existence lie in the relationship with the forest, fish, air, water and everything in their surroundings.
 We desperately need to support and nurture that perspective and learn from it as we tear at the last bits of wild nature all over the planet" David Suzuki, Respecting the Natural Balance (Eagle Law).